Child suffers mystery illness in Rwanda

-After a week his condition was stable, although he still required kidney dialysis.
-A Healix doctor flew to Kenya from London in order to accompany him home on a direct scheduled flight.
-He was then transferred by ambulance from the airport to a children’s hospital near his home where he had ongoing treatment for kidney failure.
-After just a few days, he was well enough to return home and is now back at school.
+After a week his condition was stable, although he still required dialysis.
+A Healix doctor flew to Kenya in order to accompany him on a flight home.
+He was then transferred by ambulance from the airport to a children’s hospital where he had ongoing treatment for kidney failure.